 In the Rule Engine

-Any recipes that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.
+Any strategies that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.

-We have added new prebuilt recipes in Rule Engine that illustrate how to use the new metrics, ‘Impr.
+We have added new prebuilt strategies in Rule Engine that illustrate how to use the new metrics, ‘Impr.
 (Top) %’ and ‘Impr.
 (Abs Top) %’, to target different positions for your ads.

 All optimizations will continue to offer suggestions based on our algorithms.
 However, you will no longer see a value for ‘average position’ if you have enabled this column in a view for an optimization.
 If you’re using average position in any custom filters in optimizations they will stop working.
 If you’re using custom filters that use average position in workouts, the workouts will throw an error so we recommend updating custom filters to not use them.